 Hardly anyone I know likes making cold calls.
 More often than not they’re a waste of time and feel like you’re banging your head against a brick wall.
 Today, there really is little or no excuse for going into any call totally cold.

-With LinkedIn, you can almost always learn enough about someone to make your call more relevant and useful to them.
+With LinkedIn, you can almost always learn enough about someone to make your call, or sales pitch (if you're further into the process), more relevant and useful to them.
 And it’s not simply a case of digital stalking.
 Personally, I’m always open with the people I call about having looked at their LinkedIn profiles.
 I find it helps break the ice.
 Plus it shows I’ve gone to more trouble than 90% of the other salespeople who call them every day.

 I pay particular attention to changes in profile, status updates, connections we have in common and anything they’ve posted to a group (which can be reason enough to call them in the first place).
 Also, with a paid account, you can see expanded profiles of everyone on LinkedIn (not just those of your immediate contacts).
 This provides even more useful insights you can use to make a real-life connection.